 A walk around Estry

-This morning we spent time looking around the village of Estry as Colin wanted to take photographs of the locations of damaged and destroyed Churchill tanks following the battle to liberate the village as he needed this for his war gaming group and his military history society.
+This morning we spent time looking around the village of Estry.
+Taking photographs of the locations of damaged and destroyed Churchill tanks following the battle to liberate the village.
+Colin needed these in relation to his war gaming group, and his military history society.

-We returned back to Tony and Jill’s for a quick beer with Tony before then heading back to check out the location of the “intermediate barn”.
+We returned back to Tony and Jill’s for a quick beer with Tony.
+Then headed back to check out the location of the “intermediate barn”.